-Another K-Pop Couple Make Their Affair Public, Song Joong-ki, Song Hye-Kyo Next?
+Another K-Pop Couple Make Their Affair Public, Song Joong-Ki, Song Hye-Kyo Next?

 South Korean stars Song Joong-ki and Song Hye-kyo can deny all they want, but the evidence points to the fact that the couple might indeed be in a serious, long-term relationship.

-Celebrity couples who are in a secret relationship behave in a certain manner and Song Joong-ki and Song Hye-kyo are no different.
+Celebrity couples who are in a secret relationship behave in a certain manner, and Song Joong-ki and Song Hye-kyo are no different.

 Amid rumors of romance between Song Joong-ki and Song Hye-kyo, another K-pop celebrity couple has come out in the open, declaring their love for one another.